Should I Get a Lawyer for a Car Accident That Wasn’t My Fault in Texas? Key Facts for Texas Drivers

 - Property damage

-Learn more about what counts as damages in Texas personal injury cases.
+Learn more about how damages are typically evaluated in Texas personal injury cases.

 So, should I get a lawyer for a car accident that wasn’t my fault in Texas if the insurance company seems cooperative?
-The truth is, insurance adjusters often look out for their company’s bottom line, not your recovery.
+The truth is, insurance adjusters often look out for their company’s bottom line, not the claimant’s broader interests.

 Common Tactics by Insurers: